livecode/livecode/toolchain/java-dsl-parse.1.md

   loading _LCBFILE_ using **lc-compile** allows the functionality described by the _DSLFILE_ to be used by LCB modules.

+* --modulename _NAME_:
+  Use _NAME_ as the name of the LiveCode Builder module specified by the --output option.

 * --check _CHECKFILE_:
   Output the parsed data to _CHECKFILE_.
 This is used for checking consistency of output - the result of running **java-dsl-parse** on _CHECKFILE_ should be identical to _CHECKFILE_.

 * -h, --help: Print some basic usage information.

 * --: Stop processing options.
 This is useful in case _DSLFILE_ begins with `-`